Ripples Foundation

 Ripples Foundation (also known as Ripples In Africa) is a US based non-governmental organization that works primarily with women in the countries of Nigeria, Madagascar, and Ghana to alleviate extreme poverty in Africa.
-The organization often partners with other organizations in order to meet its goals of "supporting women in distress, promoting inclusion and community cohesion, and working to raise levels of tolerance through education, art, sports, and culture."
+The organization often partners with other organizations to meet its goals of "supporting women in distress, promoting inclusion and community cohesion, and working to raise levels of tolerance through education, art, sports, and culture."

 History

 Ripples Foundation was founded in the UK in 2005 by Anne Phillips under the name BME Concern.

-BME Concern partnered with Ripples in Africa in 2011 to deliver women's empowerment projects in West Africa, and, after four years working together, BME Concern and Ripples In Africa merged and changed its name to Ripples Foundation in 2014.
+BME Concern partnered with Ripples in Africa in 2011 to deliver women's empowerment projects in West Africa, and, after four years of working together, BME Concern and Ripples In Africa merged and changed its name to Ripples Foundation in 2014.

 In 2015, Ripples Foundation was granted 501(c)(3) status by the Internal Revenue Service in the United States (under EIN No. 47-3722946).